Equitable Colorings of Borel Graphs: Proof of the Hajnal--Szemer edi theorem for Borel graphs

-From this point on, we fix an ergodic $G$-invariant probability measure $\mu$.
-After passing to a $\mu$-conull $G$-invariant Borel subset of $V$, we may assume that $g = f_\infty$.
+\ep{For simplicity, we bound the latter expression by $7^{k+1} \cdot \disc_\mu(f)$ in \eqref{eq:stable1}.} It remains to show that $g$ is $\mu$-equitable.
+To this end, we pass to a $\mu$-conull $G$-invariant Borel subset of $V$ and assume that $g = f_\infty$.
 Suppose, towards a contradiction, that $g$ is {not} $\mu$-equitable.
 Then, by Lemma~\ref{lemma:find_move}, $g$ is not $(\mu, \RM_3)$-perfect, i.e.,

 As there are only countably many triples $(r, \col{D}^+, \col{D}^-)$ with $r \in \N$ and $\col{D}^+$, $\col{D}^- \subseteq \col{C}$ disjoint and nonempty, we can choose $(r, \col{D}^+, \col{D}^-)$ so that